List of Via Rail rolling stock: Stainless steel

 The core of Via's long-range fleet is a collection of streamlined equipment originally built by the Budd Company for Canadian Pacific in the 1950s.
 These were rebuilt by AMF to use head end power and thus are often referred to as the "HEP" fleet.
+In 2023, Via Rail joined Amtrak in an attempt to replace their aging Streamliner equipment.

 LRC

 LRC was a series of lightweight diesel-powered passenger trains built by Bombardier that were used on short- to medium-distance inter-city service in the provinces of Ontario and Quebec.
-The LRC family includes both locomotives and passenger carriages designed to work together, though the two can be, and now are, used separately.
-The last locomotives were retired in 2001 but the coaches remain in service.
+The LRC family includes both locomotives and passenger carriages designed to work together, though the two can be used separately.
+The last locomotives were retired in 2001.
+While the coaches remain in service, they are being retired as new Siemens Charger and Venture rolling stock arrives.

-Note: Via owns a singular lounge LRC car.

 Renaissance

 The Renaissance fleet was originally built by Alstom in the mid-1990s for the proposed Nightstar overnight service between the United Kingdom and continental Europe through the Channel Tunnel.
 Via acquired the entire fleet in 2000 for C$130 million after the Nightstar concept was abandoned.
 Via entered the cars into service in 2002.
-Presently, four sets are in service: two on the Ocean, overnight between Montreal and Halifax, and two in the corridor, between Ottawa and Quebec City.
+Presently, two sets are in service: two on the Ocean, overnight between Montreal and Halifax, the two used on the Quebec City - Ottawa corridor have been withdrawn in favor of the newer SCV-42-led Venture trainsets.